Lady Killer (1933 film): Plot

 He and Lois start going out together.
 When he spots a critic who had written harsh things about Lois, he forces the man to literally eat his words, making him swallow the newspaper column, and warns him against panning Lois again.
 He then takes Lois home to see his new suite.
 However, when they unexpectedly find Myra in his bedroom, Lois leaves.

 Dan throws Myra out, but she is not alone.
 Spade and their old gang want Dan to use his connections to get them inside stars' homes in preparation for robberies.
 Dan refuses, and offers them $10,000, all the money he has, to leave town and never come back.
-Spade has no intention of departing.
+Spade takes it, but has no intention of departing.
 When burglaries start occurring using the modus operandi of Dan's old gang, the police suspect he is the ringleader.
 Dan tracks the crooks down after they rob Lois.
 He retrieves her jewels at gunpoint, but just as he is leaving, the police arrive.
 He is arrested, while the others get away.

 In spite of the protests of the studio bigwigs, Lois adamantly intends to pay Dan's bail and stand by him.
 However, Spade worries that Dan will tell all he knows and has Myra bail Dan out so they can kill him.
 Myra tells Dan, but he already suspected as much and had the police tail them both.
-After a car chase, the thieves are either dead or in custody, Dan is exonerated and he asks the authorities to guarantee leniency for Myra.
+After a car chase and gunfight, the thieves are either dead or in custody, Dan is exonerated and he asks the authorities to guarantee leniency for Myra.
 Dan and Lois then fly to another state to get married without delay.